Joshuakibwage/alx-project-nexus/README.md

   It’s frustrating when you want to integrate APIs but they’re not ready.
 I started using mock data and Postman, which made the final integration smoother.

 - **Time management**
   Balancing milestones and learning new tools was tough.
-I had to set daily goals and use Trello + GitHub Projects to stay on track.
+I had to set daily goals and use Notion to stay on track.

 Every challenge stretched me — and taught me that **debugging, persistence, and asking for help** are just as important as writing code.